Slicer/Slicer/Docs/developer_guide/script_repository/dicom.md

 print(slicer.dicomDatabase.fileValue(filename, "0018,5100"))
 ```

-### Access tag of an item in the Subject Hierachy tree
+### Access tag of an item in the Subject Hierarchy tree

 For example, get the content time tag of a structure set: